-Going Low Contact With A Narcissistic Mother If You Are Living In The Same House
+Going Low Contact With Your Narcissistic Mother If You Are Living In The Same House

 If dealing with a narcissistic mother is one thing, living with her can feel like a complete nightmare.
 If you live with your mother, consider the following tips.

 Consider Which Information You Want to Stop Sharing

 If you opt for a low contact approach, you may need to have an off-limits topics list.
 Off-topic items may include anything that’s overly sensitive, controversial, or emotionally-charged.

 Having these guidelines serves several benefits.
 First, it reduces your chances of becoming frustrated or overly reactive with your mother.